harwey/cups4jserver/README.md

 Conclusion
 ==========
-The current implementation is a quick shot that shows how such kind of print server could work.
+The current implementation is a quick shot that shows how a smart print server could work.
-There is in general no need to use JMS in a print server like this, but it can be of good use in complex situations with more servers or a dedicated print server.
+There is in general no need to use JMS in a print server like this, but it can be of good use in complex situations with more wildfly servers or a dedicated print server.
 At least it is impressive to see how easy it is today to make use of messaging without the need to change a single configuration file or deployment descriptor.

 Anyway, at this time this is demonstration code not intended to be used in production environments.